andrew-wilkes/advent-of-code-2025/README.md

 My solution involved shifting chunks of digits (as integers) to the right and comparing them starting with a cut through the middle.
 I think that this may be the most efficient way to do it algorithmically.

+### Day 3

+To solve this I scanned the digits from after the previous largest digit up to the position from the end of the start of the remaining number of digits.
+Always looking to capture the largest digit and its position.

 ## Programming languages used

 This year I should maybe try to code the solutions in a variety of different programming languages to re-kindle my knowledge of them and to learn some new ones.